cshummod/Linux-Server-Configuration/README.md

 ### Step 2: SSH into the server
 1. Download your private key from your account page.
 2. Download SSH PuTTY (Optional) or yous your terminal.
-3. Follow the link to [https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-how-to-set-up-putty-to-connect-using-ssh](setup PuTTY)
+3. Follow the link to [setup PuTTY](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-how-to-set-up-putty-to-connect-using-ssh)

 ### Step 3: Change default SSH port
 This an important step to change the default SSH port from 22 to 2200.